Colocated with LREC 2022 (Marseille, France)

 Through this workshop, we would like to bring together and encourage researchers in various NLP subfields to submit MWE-related research, so that approaches that deal with processing of MWEs including processing for low-resource languages and for various applications can benefit from each other.
 We also intend to consolidate the converging effects of previous joint workshops LAW-MWE-CxG 2018, MWE-WN 2019 and MWE-LEX 2020, and the joint MWE-WOAH panel in 2021, extending our scope to MWEs in e-lexicons and WordNets, MWE annotation, as well as grammatical constructions.
 Correspondingly, we will call for papers on research related (but not limited) to MWEs and constructions in:

-The MWE Section would like to pursue its efforts in building bridges with other communities.
-We intend to organise a joint session with the workshop of the Special Interest Group on Under-resourced Languages, SIGUL 2022, which proposal was also submitted to be co-located with LREC 2022.
+Pursuing its efforts in building bridges with other communities, the MWE Section organises a joint session with the workshop of the Special Interest Group on Under-resourced Languages (SIGUL 2022).
 The goal is to foster future synergies that could address scientific challenges in the creation of resources, models and applications to deal with multiword expressions and related phenomena in low-resource scenarios, in accordance with one of our special topics in MWE 2022.
-The session format is currently under discussion.
-This would require some overlap between the schedules of both workshops, implying synchronisation as to whether both of them take place before or after LREC 2022.
+The session will feature a joint poster session and a joint keynote talk by Steven Bird.

 Notification of Acceptance: May 3, 2022

 Camera-ready Papers Deadline: May 23, 2022

 For any inquiries regarding the workshop please send an email to firstname.lastname@example.org